Is the space complexity of planted clique recovery the same as that of detection?: Introduction

 The planted clique problem shows a variety of interesting phenomena in its time complexity.
 Not only does it exhibit a statistical-computational gap at clique size $k = \Theta(\sqrt{n})$, it has also emerged as the central problem whose average-case hardness implies average-case hardness for many other problems with statistical-computational gaps.
 See \cite{brennan2018reducibility,brennan2020reducibility} for some examples.
 Further, the detection and recovery problems have the same threshold at which a polynomial time statistical-computational gap shows up, even though a priori the latter could be a harder problem than the former.
 In fact, for several other problems such as community detection/recovery in the stochastic block model \cite{abbe2017community} or planted submatrix detection/recovery \cite{hajek2015computational,chen2014statistical}, there does indeed appear to be a difference between the time complexity of detection and recovery.
 They become polynomial time feasible at different signal-to-noise ratios, and this makes the lack of a gap between detection and recovery in planted clique all the more noteworthy.

 Algorithmic progress on planted cliques has shown that both the detection and recovery problems can be solved `computationally efficiently' (i.e. in polynomial time) for large cliques of size $k = \Omega(\sqrt{n})$ and less efficiently in quasi-polynomial time $n^{O(\log n)}$ for cliques larger than the information-theoretic threshold, $k \geq (2+\epsilon) \log n$.
 The widely believed $\PCC$ even states that if the clique size is small $k = O(n^{\frac{1}{2}-\delta})$ for any constant $\delta >0$, no polynomial time algorithm can solve the planted clique detection (and hence also the recovery) problem.
 We survey the results providing evidence for this conjecture in Section~\ref{sec:related_work}.

-The question we ask in this work is:
+However, we do not know how robust these statistical-computational phenomena are to changes in our notion of `computational efficiency'.
+To begin investigating this, we ask the following question:

 \begin{quote} \textit{Do the statistical-computational phenomena that make the planted clique an interesting problem also hold when we use `space efficiency' as our notion of computational efficiency?} \end{quote} To answer this question, we must first discuss what a `space efficient' algorithm is.
-One of the most well studied classes of space bounded computation is that of logarithmic space.
-This is the class of algorithms that run in $O(\log n)$ bits of space on inputs of size poly($n$), and is widely considered a benchmark of `space efficient' computation.
-Hence we will try and design algorithms with this space bound in mind.
+One of the most well studied classes of space bounded computation is that of logarithmic space, and it is widely considered a benchmark of `space efficient' computation.